VIPERWorld/AnimationEditor/README.md

 # AnimationEditor #

-AnimationEditor is 2D AnimationEditor which can be used for easier making animation .xml/.json documents.
+AnimationEditor is a 2D AnimationEditor which can be used for easier making animation .xml/.json documents.

 # Technology #
 * C++**11**